alisherbegmatov/SPD-2.3-Debugging-Techniques-Lab-main/debug_log.md

 Error: "KeyError: 'name'"
 Debugging technique: Trace backward
 Solution: It shows that there is a problem accessing the field in result_json object.
-We print out the result_json object and it shows that we are not passing correct parameters.
+We print out the result_json object and it shows that we are not passing the correct parameters.
 Solution:  Change Line 38, 39

 ```python